pavlo-myskov/get-job/README.md

 Once the user submits the form, the app creates the resume and redirects the user to the My Resumes page.
 The user can see the new resume in the table.
 The resume has the _In Review_ status by default and must be approved by the app administration.

+*Notifications*
+The administration receives the email notification about the new resume and can approve or reject the resume on Admin panel.
+Once the resume is approved or rejected, the user receives an email notification with the resume status.
+If the resume is approved, the user can use it to apply for the vacancies.
+If the resume is rejected, the user can update the resume and submit it again.

 ![jobseeker create resume page](docs/images/features/create_resume.png)

 #### My Resumes